Foodtech Industry in 2025: Market Overview, Key Trends, and In-Demand Careers

 Top-10 IT Roles in Foodtech

 Food tech isn’t just about innovations in food and delivery—it's also a major field for IT professionals.
 As technology in the industry evolves, there’s a growing demand for experts in data analysis, programming, automation, and cybersecurity.
-Here are 10 key IT roles that are in high demand in the food tech sector:

 • IoT Developer